genji970/3d-vlm-gaussian-splatting-pointclip-on-modelnet40-and-scanobjectnn/README.md

 # additional

 1) `torch in requirements.txt is cpu only. change it if you want to use cuda`
+2) Delete torch in requirements.txt and do `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu<version you want e.g) 118 if cuda 11.8>`
-2) `sample test accuracy is 70% but overall performance is 95 for this pth`
+3) `sample test accuracy is 70% but overall performance is 95 for this pth`
-3) you can run this even in only cpu env
+4) you can run this even in only cpu env

 # citation